Israeli citizenship law: Spousal rights

 Non-Jewish spouses have right of return if they immigrate to Israel at the same time as their Jewish spouses; same-sex spouses of Jews have been eligible for this since 2014.
-Otherwise, they are granted temporary residence permits gradually replaced by less restrictive conditions of stay over a period of 4.5 years until they become eligible for citizenship.
+Otherwise, they are granted temporary residence permits whose terms are gradually eased over a period of 4.5 years until they become eligible for citizenship.
 Until 1996, non-Jewish spouses without right of return were immediately granted permanent residency upon entry into Israel.
 Marriages must be valid under Israeli law for the partner of a citizen to be eligible under the 4.5-year naturalization process.
 Common-law or same-sex partners are subject to a longer 7.5-year gradual process that grants permanent residency, after which they may apply for naturalization under the standard procedure.

 Male spouses under 35 and female spouses under 25 ordinarily resident in the Judea and Samaria Area (administrative division for the West Bank under Israeli law) outside Israeli settlements are prohibited from obtaining citizenship and residency until reaching the relevant age.
-The 2003 Citizenship and Entry into Israel Law effectively discouraged further marriages between Israeli citizens and Palestinians by adding cumbersome administrative barriers that made legal cohabitation prohibitively difficult for affected couples.
+The 2003 Citizenship and Entry into Israel Law discouraged further marriages between Israeli citizens and Palestinians by adding administrative barriers to legal cohabitation for affected couples.
 About 12,700 Palestinians married to Israeli citizens are prevented from obtaining citizenship under these restrictions.
-Affected persons are only allowed to remain in Israel on temporary permits, which would lapse on the death of their spouses or if they were to fail to receive regular reapproval by the Israeli government.
+Affected persons are only allowed to remain in Israel on temporary permits that lapse on the death of their spouses or if they fail to receive regular reapproval by the Israeli government.

-These restrictions were challenged as unconstitutional for violating the Basic Law: Human Dignity and Liberty on the basis that the legislation was discriminatory by disproportionally affecting Israeli citizens who were ethnically Arab.
-However, in its 2006 ruling upholding the legislation, the Supreme Court held that the admittance of noncitizen spouses was not a constitutional right held by Israeli citizens and that Israel was entitled to limit the entrance of any aliens into its borders.
-The court further ruled that Israel held a right to forbid Palestinian residents from entering the state on the basis that a state of war existed with the Palestinian National Authority (consequently making Palestinians enemy subjects).
-The law was upheld again by the Supreme Court in 2012 and continued to be effective until its expiration in July 2021, before reimplementation under new legislation in March 2022.
+These restrictions were challenged as unconstitutional for violating the Basic Law: Human Dignity and Liberty on the basis that the legislation was discriminatory by disproportionately affecting Israeli citizens who were ethnically Arab.
+However, in its 2006 ruling upholding the legislation, the Supreme Court held that the admission of noncitizen spouses was not a constitutional right held by Israeli citizens and that Israel was entitled to limit the entrance of any aliens into its borders.
+The court further ruled that Israel held a right to forbid Palestinian residents from entering the state on the basis that a state of war existed with the Palestinian National Authority (consequently making Palestinians enemy aliens).
+The law was upheld again by the Supreme Court in 2012 and continued to be effective until its expiration in July 2021, before being reimplemented under new legislation in March 2022.

 Honorary citizenship

 In recognition of aid provided to Jews during the Holocaust, non-Jews may be recognized as Righteous Among the Nations.
 These individuals may additionally be granted honorary citizenship.
 This type of citizenship is a substantive status and gives its holders all the rights and privileges that other Israeli citizens have.
-About 130 Righteous Gentiles resettled in Israel; they are entitled to permanent residency and a special pension from the state.
+About 130 of the Righteous Among the Nations resettled in Israel; they are entitled to permanent residency and a special pension from the state.